GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index-draft.md

 7. Use the dial pad or voice to answer the prompts from the IVR flow to navigate to your selected Queue.
 8. Answer the incoming call in the Genesys Cloud app.
 9. Open the Apps in the side navigation bar.
-10. Open the client application set up in the previous steps.
+10. Open the client Application set up in the previous steps.
 11. Find your queue in the **Active Conversation Dashboard** and expand the list to find your active conversations.

 ## Sample app overview